Skip to content

 There are some special types which any encoder supports:

 • aes70::OCP1::ignore.
-When encoding, results in the trivial encoding of the corresponding type (e.g. 0 for integers, the empty list for OcaList<T>, the empty string, etc.).
-When used when decoding the encoder decodes and discards the result.
-This is useful for unused arguments in oca method implementations.
+When encoding, this results in the trivial encoding of the corresponding type (e.g. 0 for integers, the empty list for OcaList<T>, the empty string, etc.).
+When used during decoding, the encoder decodes and discards the result.
+This is useful for unused arguments in OCA method implementations.

 • aes70::buffer_view.
-This class is similar to std::string_view, it represents a pointer and a length.
-When used as an argument when decoding it will contain the part of the network buffer which contains the encoding of the corresponding parameter.
-This can be useful in situations where some custom decoding logic needs to be implemented.
+This class is similar to std::string_view; it represents a pointer and a length.
+When used as an argument during decoding, it will contain the part of the network buffer that contains the encoding of the corresponding parameter.
+This can be useful in situations where custom decoding logic needs to be implemented.

 Integer types#